Frenvius/disneyland-mods/BepInEx/plugins/Smoothbrain-ServerCharacters/README.md

 ### Discord Webhooks

-In the configuration file on the server, you can set up notifications about maintenances for your Discord server.
+In the configuration file on the server, you can set up notifications about maintenances and new players for your Discord server.
 These values are not synced and won't be visible on the clients.

 ### Linux Administration Webinterface